Frequently asked questions about voting in a provincial election

 Find examples of accepted ID to vote.

 We strive to make voting accessible to all voters.
-Services for accessible voting include assistive voting technology, assistance at the polls, and voting by mail or home visit.
+Services for accessible voting include assistive voting technology, assistance at voting locations, and voting by mail or home visit.

 Find more information about accessible voting.